prasidhanchan/CodeMonk/CONTRIBUTING.md

 When working on a feature or a bug, remember:

 - To avoid confusion with the main app (Optional):
-    - Change the app name
     - Change the app icon
-- To avoid installation conflicts:
-    - Change the `applicationId` in [`build.gradle.kts`](https://github.com/prasidhanchan/CodeMonk/blob/master/app/build.gradle.kts)
 - To avoid having your data polluting the main app's analytics:
-    - To setup Firebase services, place [`google-services.json`](https://github.com/prasidhanchan/CodeMonk/blob/master/app/) with your own.
+    - Setup Firebase services, place [`google-services.json`](https://github.com/prasidhanchan/CodeMonk/blob/master/app/) with your own.
+    - Your json should have additional config for the debug version which will have a different package name.

 # Pull requests

-- Make a pull request to the same branch you made a change not the master branch.
+- Make a pull request to the same branch you made a change i.e dev not the master branch.